Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 If you take a look at the above numbers, you see that outside of the Beneish M score, which is a reflection of earnings manipulation, AMD is not in a good state.

-Here are some valuation numbers I came up with using the OSV intrinsic value spreadsheets.
+Here are some valuation numbers I came up with using the OSV fair value calculator.

 Valuation as a whole is horrible, particularly due to the competition and headwinds AMD faces.